RFNshare/Whatsapp-Web-UI-Automation/README.md

     ```
    This will open a browser in the current window.
-4.
-5. .
+4. .
 Run this script for Firefox.
     ```
     py.test --browser_name firefox -v -s

     ```
    This will open a browser in the current window.

-6. Now you can scan your whatsapp QR code in from phone.
+5. Now you can scan your whatsapp QR code in from phone.
     ```
     py.test

     ```
    This will default cmd.
 Open with Chrome.
+6. Generate HTML report
+    ```
+    pytest --html=report.html

+    ```
+   This will create a HTML report.

 ### Usage